Marcherfu/EtherniumCG/Tier Lists/WIP 2_5 Tier List.md

 =============================================================================

-Here's the Work in Progress Tier-List of the Lackey Plugin v2.5.
+Here's the Work in Progress Tier-List of Ethernium v2.5.
 **Take in consideration that the nature of those winrates is only coming from my strategic researchs being alone and they're, probably, not exactly true.
 I couldn't do it in another way due to lack of activity on the game.**

 **Tier 1** - The best classes of the game, dominating the meta.